Weight: 9.6 lbs

 It’s also a favorite for transporting preemies (babies 4+ lbs) home from the NICU.

-But wait, I’m about to blow your mind….
-We are loving (even more!) the KeyFit 30 “Zip.”
-For 30 extra bucks ($229), you get a super easy-to-remove seat pad (you’ll understand how key this is when your kid yacks all over it), a flip-out visor for extra sun protection and an all-season “boot” (great for cold winters).
-Worth the extra $30?
-In this case, yessss. *Check out the KeyFit 30 Zip Air for those in warmer climates.
+We love the KeyFit 30 “Zip.”
+For 20 extra bucks ($239), you get a super easy-to-remove seat pad (you’ll understand how key this is when your kid yacks all over it) and an all-season “boot” (great for cold winters).
+Worth the extra $20?
+In this case, yessss.

 *The KeyFit is an American-style seat.